josephaadams/config_activedirectory/README.md

 1. Install Active Directory Domain Services (AD DS):

-- Log in to DC-1.
+- Log in to DC-1 using Remote Desktop.

-- Use the Server Manager to install the "Active Directory Domain Services" role.
+- Open Server Manager.

+- Click on Manage > Add Roles and Features.

+- Select Role-based or feature-based installation.

+- Choose the DC-1 server and click Next.

+- Under Server Roles, check Active Directory Domain Services, then click Add Features when prompted.

+- Click Next, then Install, and wait for the installation to complete.

 2. Promote the Server to a Domain Controller:

+- After installation, go back to Server Manager.

+- Click on the flag notification at the top and select Promote this server to a domain controller.

-- Configure the domain name (e.g., mydomain.com).
+- Choose Add a new forest and enter the domain name (e.g., mydomain.com).

-- Set up a new forest.
+- Set up the Forest Functional Level (choose the highest available version).

+- Create and confirm a Directory Services Restore Mode (DSRM) password.

+- Click Next through the additional options, ensuring DNS Server is selected.

+- Review and Install, then restart the server once the promotion is complete.

-- Restart and log back in to DC-1 as mydomain.com\labuser.
+- Log back in using mydomain.com\labuser.

 3. Create a Domain Admin User:

-- Open Active Directory Users and Computers (ADUC).
+- Open Active Directory Users and Computers (ADUC) from Server Manager > Tools.

-- Create an Organizational Unit (OU) called _EMPLOYEES.
+- Expand your domain (mydomain.com).

+- Right-click on the domain name, go to New > Organizational Unit, and name it _EMPLOYEES.

-- Create a new OU named _ADMINS.
+- Repeat the process to create another OU named _ADMINS.

-- Create a new user named jane_admin with password Cyberlab123! and add it to the Domain Admins Security Group.
+- Right-click _ADMINS, select New > User.

+- Enter First Name: Jane, Last Name: Doe, User logon name: jane_admin, then click Next.

+- Set the password to Cyberlab123! and ensure Password never expires is checked.

+- Click Next and Finish.

+- Right-click jane_admin, select Properties.

+- Under Member Of, click Add, type Domain Admins, then click OK.

 - Log out and log back in as mydomain.com\jane_admin.

 4. Install DNS Services:

-- DNS services are installed automatically with AD DS.
-Verify configuration to ensure domain name resolution works correctly.
+- DNS is installed automatically with AD DS, but you should verify it.

+- Open DNS Manager from Server Manager > Tools.

+- Expand the server name and ensure that your domain name appears under Forward Lookup Zones.

+- Right-click the domain name, go to Properties, and ensure Dynamic updates is set to Secure only.

+- Use nslookup on a command prompt to test DNS resolution for mydomain.com.

 <img src="https://i.imgur.com/prh9Zsl.png"/>
 <img src="https://i.imgur.com/XAM3FK0.png"/>